-- new urban development within Hamilton City, Cambridge, Te Awamutu/Kihikihi, Pirongia, Huntly, Ngāruawāhia, Raglan, Te Kauwhata, Meremere, Taupiri, Horotiu, Matangi, Gordonton, Rukuhia, Te Kowhai and Whatawhata shall occur within the Urban and Village Enablement Areas Limits indicated on Map 43 (5.2.10 Future Proof map (indicative only)); - 2. new residential (including rural-residential) development shall be managed in accordance with the timing indicated on Map 43 (5.2.10 Future Proof map (indicative only)) or in accordance with the timing provided for within an operative Future Development Strategy for the Future Proof sub-region in accordance with the National Policy Statement on Urban Development 2020) timing and population for growth areas in Table 34 (APP12); - new industrial development should predominantly be located in the strategic industrial nodes in Table 35 (APP12) and in accordance with the indicative timings in that table except as set out in clause (7) below; where alternative land release and timing is demonstrated to meet the criteria in UFD-M49; - 4. other industrial development should only occur within the Urban Limits Enablement Areas indicated on Map 43 (5.2.10 Future Proof map (indicative only)), unless there is a need for the industry to locate in the rural area in close proximity to the primary product source.
-Industrial development in urban areas other than the strategic industrial nodes in Table 35 (APP12) shall be provided for as appropriate in district plans; - 5. new industrial development outside the strategic industrial nodes or outside the allocation limits set out in Table 35 shall not be of a scale or location where the development undermines the role of any strategic industrial node as set out in Table 35; - new industrial development outside the strategic industrial nodes must avoid, remedy or mitigate adverse effects on the transport system arterial function of the road network, and on other infrastructure; - 7. where alternative industrial and residential urban land release patterns are promoted, either out-of-sequence or unanticipated on Map 43 or in Table 35, including proposals outside of the urban or village enablement areas indicated on Map 43, through district plan and structure plan processes, justification shall be provided to demonstrate consistency with the principles of the Future Proof land use pattern and particular regard shall be had to the proposed development capacity only where the local authority determines that the urban development proposal is significant, by assessing the proposal for consistency with the responsive planning criteria in APP13; and - 8. where land is required for activities that require direct access to Hamilton Airport runways and where these activities cannot be accommodated within the industrial land allocation in Table 35, such activities may be provided for within other land adjacent to the runways, providing adverse effects on the arterial road transport network and other infrastructure are avoided, remedied or mitigated.
+- 1. new urban development shall occur within the Urban and Village Enablement Areas indicated on Map 43 (5.2.10 Future Proof map (indicative only)); - 2. new residential (including rural-residential) development shall be managed in accordance with the timing indicated on Map 43 (5.2.10 Future Proof map (indicative only)) or in accordance with the timing provided for within an operative Future Development Strategy for the Future Proof sub-region in accordance with the National Policy Statement on Urban Development 2020; - 3. new industrial development should predominantly be located in the strategic industrial nodes in Table 35 (APP12) and in accordance with the indicative timings in that table except as set out in clause (7) below; - 4. other industrial development should only occur within the Urban Enablement Areas indicated on Map 43 (5.2.10 Future Proof map (indicative only)), unless there is a need for the industry to locate in the rural area in close proximity to the primary product source.
+Industrial development in urban areas other than the strategic industrial nodes in Table 35 (APP12) shall be provided for as appropriate in district plans; - 5. new industrial development outside the strategic industrial nodes or outside the allocation limits set out in Table 35 shall not be of a scale or location where the development undermines the role of any strategic industrial node as set out in Table 35; - 6. new industrial development outside the strategic industrial nodes must avoid, remedy or mitigate adverse effects on the transport system and on other infrastructure; - 7. where alternative urban land release patterns are promoted, either out-of-sequence or unanticipated on Map 43 or in Table 35, including proposals outside of the urban or village enablement areas indicated on Map 43, through district plan and development area processes, justification shall be provided to demonstrate consistency with the principles of the Future Proof land use pattern and particular regard shall be had to the proposed development capacity only where the local authority determines that the urban development proposal is significant, by assessing the proposal for consistency with the operative Future Development Strategy for the Future Proof sub-region and responsive planning criteria in APP13; and - 8. where land is required for activities that require direct access to Hamilton Airport runways and where these activities cannot be accommodated within the industrial land allocation in Table 35, such activities may be provided for within other land adjacent to the runways, providing adverse effects on the transport network and other infrastructure are avoided, remedied or mitigated.